 Navigate to WordPress Dashboard → Rank Math SEO → General Settings → Edit robots.txt.

 As you can notice from the above image, Rank Math, by default, includes the sitemap URL here.
 In case, if it isn’t available, then you can include the sitemap in robots.txt by adding the following code in the code editor.
 Make sure to replace

 Now click the Save Changes button at the bottom of the page for the changes to reflect.

 Note: This method does not guarantee sitemap submission to Bing.
-Hence we recommend submitting your sitemap through Bing Webmaster Tools or by pinging it to Bing with an HTTP request.
+Hence we recommend submitting your sitemap through Bing Webmaster Tools.

 And, that’s it!
 We hope the tutorial was helpful in submitting your website’s sitemap to Bing.
 If you still have absolutely any questions on Rank Math’s features, feel free to reach our support team directly from here, and we’re always here to help.